-Located on the borders of the departments of the Moselle, Meurthe-et-Moselle, the Vosges and the Lower Rhine, the common Saint-Quirin, with its hamlet of Lettenbach, is the largest department.
-Parish Saint-Quirin, the "larger parish", extends over four municipalities: Saint-Quirin, Métairies-Saint-Quirin, and Turquestein Vasperviller.
+Geography: Located on the borders of the departments of Moselle, Meurthe-et-Moselle, Vosges and the Lower Rhine, the town of Saint-Quirin, with its hamlet of Lettenbach, is the largest department.
+Parish Saint-Quirin, the "great parish," covers four communes: Saint-Quirin, Métairies-Saint-Quirin, and Turquestein Vasperviller.

-At later times, Gauls, Celts and Romans lived in this place, protected by the Donon mountain dedicated to the mythological gods.
+The historical roots: At later times, Gauls, Celts and Romans lived in this place, protected by the Donon mountain dedicated to the mythological gods.
 Saint-Quirin is named Quirinus, military tribune of Rome, martyred in 132 under Emperor Hadrian.
-Its precious relics, made in 1050 by Geppa, sister of Pope Leo IX Alsace-Lorraine, is kept in the priory church.
-In 1123 was consecrated by Cardinal Cunon, papal legate, and by the Bishop of Metz, Stephen Cardinal of Bar, the new Romanesque church adjoining the priory.
-From the 15th century, the abbey of Marmoutier (Alsace) owner of the land, decided to establish a glass industry in the hamlet of Lettenbach.
-Louis the 15th granted to this flourishing manufactures the privilege of wearing the title of "Manufacture Royale" in recognition of the quality of its products which rivaled those imported from Bohemia.
-This glass disappears in 1844, the surviving buildings are occupied by a "Specialized Children's Home."
+Its precious relics, made in 1050 by Geppa, sister of Pope Leo IX Alsace-Lorraine, are preserved in the priory church.
+In 1123 was consecrated by Cardinal Cunon, papal legate, and by the Bishop of Metz, the Stephen Cardinal Bar, the new Romanesque church adjoining the priory.
+From the fifteenth century, the abbey of Marmoutier (Alsace) owner of these lands, decided to establish a glass industry in the hamlet of Lettenbach.
+Louis XV granted to this flourishing manufactures the privilege of wearing the title of "Manufacture Royale" in recognition of the quality of its products which rivaled those imported from Bohemia.
+This glass disappears in 1844; the remaining buildings are occupied by a "House Children's Specialized."

 Looking through Saint-Quirin, you will be surprised by his priory church dating from 1722, topped by three towers, two onions triple bulb, which has a silhouette and features a typically baroque masterpiece unique historical monument: the organ factor of the famous Jean-André Silbermann (1746).
 Since its restoration in 1969, the "Friends of Silbermann Organs" Marmoutier Saint-Quirin and organize every year in the music days during the months of July and August.
 Bypassing the priory, the present parsonage, you will find below "the miraculous fountain" that heals "scrofula" (skin diseases).
 Each year, during five processions, the relics of St. Quirin are brought to the priory church at the Upper Chapel, a 12th century Romanesque building located on the plateau overlooking the village.
 Many faithful follow the pilgrimage of Ascension Day and participate that day in a fair attested from 1471 in the bustling streets of the village.
 The chapel of glassmakers, lovely rococo building, built in 1756 to Lettenbach, has a remarkable onion dome and a set of stained glass folk art.
 The beauty of the surrounding nature, the treasures locked in his church, its long history, many legends and its source "miraculous" Saint-Quirin make a place of pilgrimage and tourism.